tlaverdure/laravel-echo-server/README.md

 ### Tips

-You can include the socket.io client libray from your running server.
+You can include the socket.io client library from your running server.
 For example, if your server is running at `app.dev:6001` you should be able to add a script tag to your html like so:

 `<script src="//app.dev:6001/socket.io/socket.io.js"></script>`